United States Air Force Flight Dynamics Laboratory: Projects

 The Flight Dynamics Laboratory developed the FDL-23, a 2nd generation Remotely Piloted Aircraft (RPA).

-In the early 1970s, two Ryan Model 147G reconnaissance drones were requisitioned from the Air Force Museum by the Air Force Flight Dynamics Laboratory at WPAFB to investigate high maneuverability flight and discover whether a high performance remotely piloted aircraft could perform some of the same missions as manned aircraft.
+In the early 1970s, two Ryan Model 147G reconnaissance drones were requisitioned from the Air Force Museum by the Air Force Flight Dynamics Laboratory at WPAFB to investigate high maneuverability flight and discover whether a high performance remotely piloted aircraft could perform some of the same missions as crewed aircraft.
 The 147G was particularly suited for this since it had an extended nose section for equipment, a more powerful engine, and a larger wing than previous FireBee variants.
 These aircraft were originally designed for covert, high altitude surveillance.
 The redesigned aircraft was fitted with a reinforced wingbox, an active rudder, a Cohu nose video camera, a Vega digital control/data link, speed brakes, and a Lear-Sieglar digital proportional autopilot.
 The modified drone was originally designated the FDL-23 and later the XQM-103.
 Six captive and six free flight test flights were performed, with the aircraft able to perform 10G turns in its final configuration.
 On its fifth mission, the engine shaft bent at 10 G's and impacted the compressor housing, damaging its engine.
 On its sixth mission, the aircraft refused to accept ground commands and self-recovered in the mountains north of Los Angeles with minor damage.
 The Program was completed successfully, and met all of its development objectives.
 Several major new systems including the digital autopilot and the command/control system were adopted by production drone programs.
 The major limitation to using the RPA for fighter missions was the lack of a video tracking system, which made tracking maneuvering targets extremely difficult.
 Future plans for the aircraft included a combination video and infrared tracker for target acquisition.